Doctrine · The Carved Form

 • Rejects: indulgence as identity, ego-driven chaos, performative self-denial.

-• Example: you keep a small daily practice even when you do not feel inspired.
+• Example: you keep a small daily practice even when uninspired.

 Short form: Seek understanding, not certainty.

-Hold your beliefs with open hands.
+Hold belief with open hands.
 The Vast is not a trophy for the mind.

 • Commitments: curiosity, intellectual modesty, learning from correction.